— “Do you want to go trekking in Sapa, Vietnam”?

 Like any other touristic town, there are numerous companies offering 1-4-day treks in Sapa.
 If you want to be really spontaneous you can turn up to Sapa in the morning and book a day trek then and there, but to get the most out of your time we recommend booking a trek in advance with a reputable company and opt for at least a 1-night homestay in one of the villages.

 We trekked with Sapa Sisters and found them to be very professional, efficient and well regarded.
 Sapa Sisters are Hmong trekking guides from Mung Hoa Valley, a village located close to the town of Sapa.
 What drew us to this company was the story behind their business.
 They are the only full female group providing customised treks to tourists in Sapa.
+See here for other Sapa trekking guides.

 Photo Credit: Sapa Sisters.